Concepts

 #Planned Later

-• daemon, mount, UI, placeholders, or file-level lazy hydration
+• daemon, mount, UI, automatic placeholders, path-triggered lazy hydration, or file-level lazy hydration

 #Non-Goals